My Two Favorite Loose Leaf Tea Houses in Colorado

 My girlfriends and go here as often as we can, usually on Fridays, and it is packed.
 There you’ll find dozens of teas to choose from, many of which are from China.
 But there are other delicious blends to choose from as well if Green Tea or Oolongs are not your preference.

-Their Tea Selection
+Yellow Mountain’s Tea Selection

 I love Yellow Mountain Tea House because of their selection, much of which consists of teas from China.
 The Asian Pacific Market in Colorado Springs, Colorado has a wide selection, but the quality is just not up to par with Yellow Mountain Tea House.